 Students will learn about the total learning environment, observing techniques, music, and movement.
 Teaching skills will be more advanced in the Preschool.
 Nutrition and healthy lunches will be studied and planned.
-Students go on many field trips with preschoolers and continue to work in the Preschool.
+Students will assist during field trips with preschoolers and continue to work in the Preschool.